 Alexander Akhiezer is a partner in Foley Hoag's Intellectual Property Department, where his primary focus is on emergent technologies that operate at the intersection of chemistry, biology, and physics.
-Previously, he was a partner at Hamilton, Brook, Smith & Reynolds.
+He is based in Newton, Massachusetts.

 Alex’s practice encompasses patent life cycle management and IP development for venture capital-backed start-ups.
 He has participated in corporate acquisitions, drafted and negotiated portfolio license agreements, and prepared opinions of counsel on matters of infringement and validity.

 Alex’s practice concentrates on quantum computing, photonics, medical imaging, and computational chemistry.
 Alex assisted MIT with obtaining patents that earned its inventors, including Prof. James Fujimoto, the 2017 European Inventor Award, presented by the European Patent Office.